 Covering antique seating

 Another way to bring the old to the new is to take an old regency or Louis Bergere chair and cover it in a bold modern fabric to give it a whole new lease of life.
 You can pick up fabrics both online and usually in the haberdashery department of department stores.
-Clarke and Clark fabrics are one of my personal favourite materials for creating modern looks with a vintage twist.
+Clarke and Clarke fabrics are one of my personal favourite materials for creating modern looks with a vintage twist.

 You don’t have to break the bank

-Use other people for inspiration
+Use other people for antique seating inspiration

-If you’re not very good at visualising the end result then why don’t you take inspiration from other people on both Instagram and Pinterest to find styles you like then emulate them by purchasing similar items and using the same colour schemes.
+If you’re not very good at visualising the end-result then why don’t you take inspiration from other people on both Instagram and Pinterest to find styles you like then emulate them by purchasing similar items and using the same colour schemes.
 This works well for trying to see if a vintage seat would work well in a space similar to yours.

 If you simply follow some of our tips and work with visualising the end result then you’ll have a great time creating your desired look to look elegant and sophisticated and less like a museum.